Skip To Main Content

 Directed Studies at MPCS: Directed Studies Program

-Tina Baker serves as a Directed Studies Teacher in lower school, providing individualized support for students at Mount Paran Christian School.
+Tina Baker served as a Directed Studies Teacher in lower school, providing individualized support for students at Mount Paran Christian School.

 For more than 40 years, MPCS has provided students who have dyslexia or mild learning differences a plan for success in the classroom.